 How do we store foods in the safest possible way?

-Raw meats can either be left in their original containers until full defrosted or prepared.
+Raw meats can either be left in their original containers until fully defrosted or prepared.
 Whole fruits and vegetables should be transferred from any boxes, washed, rinsed and placed into plastic containers.
-These do not have to be covered, but should be fully dried before storing.
+These do not have to be covered but should be fully dried before storing.

 Any foods that undergo preparation.
 This can mean cutting, cooking, peeling etc. need to be placed in a sealable container and appropriately covered.

 Sauces, milk, cream and any liquids that come with a re-usable lid should be kept in the original container.
 Cartons that cannot be closed should be transferred to sealable containers.